stephaniedejager/celciusToFahrenheitWithQT/README.md

 - Converts the celcius temperature to fahrenheit temperature according to mathematical function in convertToFahrenheit(int celcius) method

-- Displays the result with a QMessagebox object
+- Displays the result with a QMessageBox object